-Sproat Lake, with over 300 km of shoreline covered in forests of big trees and fresh water so clear you can see 10 meters deep.
+Sproat Lake on Vancouver Island, with over 300 km of shoreline covered in forests of big trees and fresh water so clear you can see 10 meters deep.
 Vancouver Islands sproat lake is a popular vacation destination.
 The lake is located alongside the highway to Tofino, Ucluelet and the Pacific Rim National Park.

 Homes and cottages dot the lakeshore, but the majority of the shoreline is uninhabited and lined by beaches and mist-filled rain forest.